The Value of Admiration

 Engelen, Bart; Thomas, Alan; Archer, Alfred and Van de Ven, Niels (2018) "Exemplars and Nudges: Combining Two Strategies for Moral Education" Journal of Moral Education (Open Access) Vol. 47 No.3 pp.346-365.

-Thomas, Alan; Archer, Alfred and Engelen, Bart (Forthcoming) “Lord Jim: How Moral Exemplars Can Ruin Your Life” In Alfred Archer and Andre Grahle (Eds.)
+Thomas, Alan; Archer, Alfred and Engelen, Bart (2019) “Lord Jim: How Moral Exemplars Can Ruin Your Life” In Alfred Archer and Andre Grahle (Eds.)
 The Moral Psychology of Admiration Lanham MA: Rowman and Littlefield).